 But cursed be the con-artist, which has in his flock a male, and promises, and sacrifices unto the Lord a blemished creature: for I am a great King, says the Lord of hosts, and my name is revered among the nations.Paraphrase of Mal 1:14 taken the KJV

 Without getting into the politics of animal sacrifice here — this is the issue to know about this verse.
 In ancient Israel, animal sacrifices were necessary in the eyes of the Torah for the forgiveness of sins before God.
 The sacrifice had to be an actually sacrifice/loss to the repentant so that they would have a type of memorial in their mind — to not do the sin or misdeed again.
 The best and most expensive animal one could give up was an unblemished ram, goat, sheep, or dove.

 What Malachi is harping on here is “How can you sacrifice low grade stuff to the Holy One when he has been so merciful to you?
 He deserves so much more from you!”
 For anyone who has a reverence for the love of Christ this attitude should make sense.
 He was outraged at the disrespect shown to God.

-Do we not all have one Father?
-Did not one God create us?
-Why do we profane the covenant of our ancestors by being unfaithful to one another?Mal 2:10, NIV
+Have we not all one father?
+Has not one God created us?
+Why do we deal treacherously every man against his brother, by profaning the covenant of our fathers?Malachi 2:10, AKJV

 Yet… to they who repent and change their ways; who seek to pay it forward and bless others: he has this to say.